SanketCoder01/splitwise/SETUP_INSTRUCTIONS.md

 ---

-## 🎉 Your PM Internship Portal is Ready!
+## 🎉 Your Government Internship Portal is Ready!

 The application now includes:
 - ✅ Complete 6-step profile system